bilardi/see-git-steps/README.md

     make install

-If you want to test it, there are some dependencies but the script will install everything it needs.
+If you want to test it, there are some dependencies but the test script will install everything it needs.

-Test installation

     make test